Julia Horsfield: Academic career

 Horsfield has a BSc from Victoria University of Wellington (1984–1988) and a PhD from the University of Otago (1992–1995).
-She moved to Australia as research fellow of the University of Adelaide (1996–1999), then returned to New Zealand as a research fellow at the University of Auckland (1999–2007).
-She joined the University of Otago in 2007 where she set up the Otago Zebrafish Facility to research cancer, stem cell biology and epigenetics.
+She moved to Australia as a research fellow of the University of Adelaide (1996–1999), then returned to New Zealand as a research fellow at the University of Auckland (1999–2007).
+In 2007 she joined the University of Otago, where she set up the Otago Zebrafish Facility to research cancer, stem cell biology and epigenetics.
 Her work focuses on the protein cohesin and its links to leukaemia.

 Horsfield won a grant to research gout and how genetics affect the human body's control of uric acid.

 In February 2019, Horsfield was awarded a Fulbright scholarship to extend her research "using single-cell sequencing to research how cell fate decisions are controlled in the zebrafish animal model" at University of California, Davis.

 Horsfield was promoted to full professor at the University of Otago, effective 1 February 2020.